KnairdA/blog.kummerlaender.eu/source/00_content/pages/about.md

 I use this website to document some of my [thoughts and experiences](/archive) concerning software development and various other topics in addition to summarizing some of my [projects](/category/projects).

-[^1]: This really is the official translation of my recognized trade but I for one prefer referring to myself simply as Software Developer
+[^1]: This mouthful really is the official translation of my recognized trade but I for one prefer referring to myself simply as Software Developer